-The delicious, rich Cambodian dip called prahok ktis is served with fresh crispy vegetables and makes a great introduction to the use of the Cambodian fermented fish called prahok and the curry paste called kroeung in authentic Khmer cuisine.
+This authentic Khmer prahok ktis recipe makes the deliciously rich Cambodian dip made from fermented fish and minced pork that is served with fresh crispy vegetables.
+It also makes a great introduction to the use of the Cambodia’s beloved prahok and the herb and spice paste called kroeung in authentic Khmer cuisine.

-Made with prahok, yellow kroeung, minced pork, pea eggplants, some chillies and coconut milk, this prahok ktis recipe — or more accurately, prahok k’tis — is as authentic as they come, but it is also one where you can tone down the amount of prahok as a mild concession to Western palates.
+Made with prahok, yellow kroeung herb and spice paste, minced pork, pea eggplants, some chillies and coconut milk, this prahok ktis recipe – or more accurately, prahok k’tis – is as authentic as they come.
+But it is also a recipe where you can tone down the amount of prahok as a mild concession to Western palates.

-One of the things I’ve noticed when visitors to Cambodia first try prahok ktis is that if it’s too ‘fishy’ smelling or it tastes a little like an old French cheese, they automatically think there is something wrong with it, usually because you don’t normally associate pork mince with a fermented aroma.
-Once they are assured that it’s fine, many go on to enjoy the dip, despite the fact that their Western-trained noses tell them the pork is ‘off’.
+One of the things that restaurants owners in Siem Reap have told us is that when tourists to Cambodia first try prahok ktis, if it’s too ‘fishy’ smelling or it tastes a little like an old French cheese, they automatically think there is something wrong with it, usually because you don’t normally associate pork mince with a fermented aroma.
+Once they are assured that it’s fine, many go on to enjoy the Cambodian dip, despite the fact that their ‘Western’-trained noses tell them the pork is ‘off’.

-Pla raa, the Thai’s version of fermented fish that’s similar to prahok, was apparently introduced to the Thai by the Laotian people, which could be correct, but I have an inkling that the Khmer people did it first, given the history of the Thais ‘borrowing’ cooks and ingredients at the end of the glory days of the Khmer Empire.
+Pla raa, the Thai’s version of fermented fish that’s similar to prahok, was apparently introduced to the Thai by the Laotian people, which could be correct, but I have an inkling that the Khmer people made it first, given the historical timeline.
+The Thais carted most of the Angkor population, including the cooks, off to Thailand at the end of the glory days of the Khmer Empire.

-However, it does make sense that the same practice of fermenting fish would have occurred centuries ago in both Laos and the Isaan region of north eastern Thailand (which was for centuries part of the Khmer Empire), where freshwater fish is seasonally abundant in the Mekong and many other rivers.
+However, it does make sense that the same practice of fermenting fish would have occurred centuries before in both Laos and the Isaan region of north eastern Thailand (which was for some time part of the Khmer Empire), where freshwater fish is seasonally abundant in the Mekong and many other rivers.

 Most certainly there was an exchange of culinary ideas between the Laotians and the Thais, and if you’ve ever tasted the wonderful khao soi from Laos and nam prik ong (a dip with tomatoes and pork), you will taste the connection.
 Indeed, it is nam prik ong that represents the most obvious link between the Thai nam prik and the prahok based dips of Cambodia.